Brothers Johnson

 Brothers Johnson: Masters of Funk and R&B

 The Brothers Johnson were an American funk and R&B duo formed by brothers George and Louis Johnson.
-Hailing from Los Angeles, California, they achieved massive commercial success in the late 1970s and early 1980s, selling millions of records and earning multiple platinum certifications.
+Hailing from Los Angeles, California, they achieved major commercial success in the late 1970s and early 1980s, selling millions of records and earning multiple platinum certifications.

 Early career